Park Visitor Scared Off by Boozy Gang in Lee Valley

 “If someone is sitting on a bench, it means it is occupied.
 And you move on.
 I was sitting on a bench.
 A group of six people approached, with beers.
 They stood by the bench.
 I was scared, I gave up and moved on.
 I will not argue with drunkards.”

-Local authorities or police via 101
+• Local police via 101

-Your local council’s antisocial behaviour team
+• Your council’s antisocial behaviour team

-Crimestoppers (anonymous) at 0800 555 111
+• Crimestoppers anonymously on 0800 555 111

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.